 Introducing Pacer’s amazing global Routes!
 Pacer is creating the largest database of walking paths and trails created by Pacer users just like you.
 We’ll be highlighting the best Routes in cities throughout the world on our Pacer blogs.
-Check out some of our Routes to see some great photos and tracks of where Pacers are walking.
+You can find routes created by real Pacer’s near you that have been selected for their location, scenery, and walk-friendly features.
+If you happen to be in Kuala Lumpur, check out one of the great routes below!

 Here’s how to find walking Routes near you: